-The 2019 leaf collection begins mid-October and will continue until late-December depending upon seasonal conditions.
+The 2019 leaf collection begins on Monday, October 21st and will continue until Monday, December 16th.
 The Township Public Works Department will make every effort to collect from each street at least once each week.

-Residents are asked to pile the leaves onto the curb - LEAVES ARE NOT TO BE BAGGED.
+Residents are asked to pile their leaves curbside - LEAVES ARE NOT TO BE BAGGED.

 The Whitemarsh Township Public Works Department collects an average of 1,500 tons (or about 6,000 cubic yards) of leaves each year through the Curbside Leaf Pick-Up Program.
 Once the leaves are collected, the public works crew run the leaves through the tub grinder and then set them in windrows at the Township Public Works facility.